On the number of independent solutions of algebraic differential equations: On the optimality of the conjecture of Kumbhakar, Roy, and Srinivasan

 \begin{proof}

 Let $\delta X = BX$, $B \in GL_2 (k)$, be a system of linear differential equations over $k$ with binding group $GL_2 (\mc C)$ or $SL_2 ( \mc C)$.
 For any $k$ as above, such a matrix exists by Appendix~A, Theorem \ref{thm-A}.
 By doing gauge transformations over $k$, we may assume without loss of generality that the matrix $B$ is of the form Then $y_2'/y_2$ satisfies a Riccati equation (see Section \ref{thegeneral} or Section 4 of \cite{freitag2023bounding}) whose binding group is $PGL_2 ( \mc C)$.
 Let $p$ be the generic type of this equation.
-As this group acts $3$-transitively, $p^{(3)}$ is weakly orthogonal to $\mc C$ and $p^3 = p^{(3)}$.
-Any three solutions of the equation in the differential closure of $k$ are algebraically independent over $k$. \end{proof}
+As this group acts transitively and generically $3$-transitively on $p$, we can find three algebraically independent solutions in the differential closure of $k$. \end{proof}

 The strong classification of differential equations which are not almost $\mc C$-internal depends closely on the order one assumption of the previous section.
 Here, we mean the strong local finiteness result for order one equations of general type of Theorem \ref{catone} and stated in algebraic terms following that theorem.
 A counterexample appears already for order two equations: